Best For

 Response Test

-The Saatva Memory Foam hybrid has an extremely fast response time.
+The Saatva Memory Foam hybrid has a very fast response time.
 In our tests, we measured 0.3 for the mattress to mostly recover and 1.0 seconds to fully recover.

 Mostly Recovered